-Navidi and Davies in line for Wales starts
+Wales make four changes to face France

 Davies is normally a lock, while Navidi has just been called up the squad after recovering from a shoulder injury.

-Dragons duo Ross Moriarty and Taine Basham started alongside Faletau at Twickenham on 26 February.
+Dragons duo Ross Moriarty and Taine Basham started as flankers alongside Taulupe Faletau at Twickenham on 26 February.

-Davies, 25, finished that game in the blind-side flanker role after coming on as a replacement.
+Seb Davies, 25, finished that game in the blind-side flanker role after coming on as a replacement.

 Pivac has been looking for a hybrid lock and flanker performer who can wear the number six jersey.